peterdurham/code-boost/content/blog/next-js-setup/index.md

 - added next scripts: `dev`, `build`, and `start` to the package.json file.

 Take some time now to look through the `index.js` file in the `pages` folder.
 This will be our homepage route and this file provides some examples of various **Next** features.
 This page will likely change with new versions of Next, but still contains examples of how to handle metadata with `next/head` and setup inline CSS styles (locally or globally) with `<style jsx>` tags.

 ## Pages and Routing

 Each **.js** file in the `pages` folder will automatically generate a page at the route it is named, if it is a valid React component.
-Pages and components created this way do not need to `import React from 'react'` at the top as Next already imports this on every page.
+Pages and components do not need to `import React from 'react'` at the top as Next already imports this on every component.
 Create a new component in the `pages` folder called `about.js`

 ```jsx
 const About = () => (